mattmcsparran/auth.js/README.md

   code: ''
 }
 ```
-The module will use pre determined error messages and codes, and will send what type of message it is (currently: success or error) which will also allow you to utilize alerts on your front end.
+The module will use pre determined error messages and HTTP codes.
+It will also send what type of message it is (currently: success or error) which will also allow you to utilize alerts on your front end.